DataDog/integrations-core/docs/dev/new_check_howto.md

 - A complete `manifest.json` file.
 - If the integration collects Service Checks, the `service_checks.json` must be complete as well.

+For more information, see [Integrations Assets Reference][20].
 After you open a pull request in the `integrations-extras` repository, CI validation tests will run.
 These tests must be green before your pull request is merged and your integration tile is published.

 ## Further Reading